 I met a yoga teacher on Beara, who introduced me to the teachings of Vanda Scaravelli.
-Working with Margaret Hardman began to change my yoga practice entirely.
+Becoming Margaret Hardman’s student began to change my yoga practice entirely.
 I discovered a depth and freedom in my body, which seems to have no limit… I found a new sense of connection and ease that changed entirely how I experience my body.

-Gradually feeling how gravity supports us and introduces a lightness and spaciousness to the body, the focus on un-doing tension and exploring the body in asanas, rather than performing, the very personal assistance and Margaret’s dedication to the process inspired me for many years and let yoga grow into one of the most important parts of my life.
+Gradually feeling how gravity supports us and encourages lightness and spaciousness in the body, the focus on un-doing tension and exploring the body in asanas, rather than performing, the very personal assistance and Margaret’s dedication to the process inspired me and helped to let yoga become one of the most important parts of my life.
 Yoga sorts out my mind, not only the body….

 I completed my Scaravelli inspired yoga teacher training with Bill Wood in Bristol…. and every year I work with Diane Long for a week or so in Italy.
 It always gives me plenty inspiration to explore for a year, supported by workshops with Margaret and “Awakening the Spine” by Vanda and Diane and Sophy’s book on their understanding of Vanda’s teachings.

 My first Shiatsu session many years ago in Berlin felt like a recognition of something I needed in my life and had not received yet.
 I also felt I had something to give that was expressed in this form of bodywork.
 I attended a three year training in Berlin and in 2005 completed another 3 year practitioner training in Dublin with the Irish School of Shiatsu.
 It is one of the most profound healing practices I so far encountered.
 I love how I can support people with the simplicity and effectiveness of Shiatsu to live healthier and happier lives.